< Back

 Alert Rules

-Patient360 Clinical Alerts are generated based on document activity across national networks.
-Certain factors can cause alerts to be suppressed, delayed, or filtered.
+Clinical Alerts are generated based on document activity across national networks.
+Certain factors can cause alerts to be suppressed or delayed.
 You should understand how these behaviors affect alert delivery and account for them when monitoring Clinical Alerts.

 Document Issues